 This one was a real struggle for me.
 Making the first move seems so much like a scary thing to do.
 You know, sending out that email, making the phone call, walking across the room just to introduce yourself.
 However, what is the worst that can happen?
 Probably, that you don’t get any reply isn’t it?

 I have been sending out some emails a couple of weeks ago and guess what still no reply.
 And that’s fine.
 The right opportunities and doors will open at the right time.
-Same thing goes for when you’re networking for job opportunities.
+The same thing goes for when you’re networking for job opportunities.
 If you were not offered the job, there is probably a better one on its way – However, you will never know if you don’t take the first step.

 Be open to building relationships